 Considering spiritual fitness starts by recognizing that humans are both matter (body) and spirit; both must be attended to.
 The intangible, spiritual part of our lives directly impacts the tangible, physical part of who we are.
-Intangible aspects include matters that pertain to our heart, mind and soul, and include such things as thoughts, personality, behaviors, emotions, social relationships, and spiritual connections.
+Intangible aspects include matters that pertain to our heart, mind and soul, and include such things as thoughts, emotions, personality, behaviors, social skills, relationships, and spiritual connections.
 The intangible principles and values a Marine or Sailor chooses to live by will affect the decisions they make and impact their ability to persevere and prevail in life.
 Understanding this to be true, the Marine Corps teaches the importance of adhering to core values in order to produce Marines of character on and off duty.
-Do you remember being shown the benefit tags by your recruiter when you decided to join the Marine

-Corps?
+Do you remember being shown the benefit tags by your recruiter when you decided to join the Marine Corps?
 As you read through them below, you can see that some are tangible benefits, while others are intangible.
-These can be used as a conversation starter when discussing this concept with your Marines and Sailors.
+Use this as a conversation starter when discussing this concept with your Marines.